jlcah5/clinical-question-gen/README.md

 pip install -e .
 ```

-To run complete pipeline
+To run complete pipeline.
+Make sure you change the paths in `run_generation_question_phase1.sh`.

 ```
 chmod +x src/synthetic_qa/run_generation_question_phase1.sh
 ./src/synthetic_qa/run_generation_question_phase1.sh
 ```

-This repository examples the user to supply a Gemini Pro 2.5 API key and endpoint.
+This repository requires the user to supply a Gemini Pro 2.5 API key and endpoint.
+(See `src/synthetic_qa/utils.py`)

 Note that prompt examples have been heavily redacted to avoid leaking PHI.